syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Data-population.md

 ## Populating Nodes without data binding - Unbound Mode

-Unbound Mode is the way of populating data items for treeview without using a data model.TreeView allows to add the data items directly as [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) to the [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) of TreeView in hierarchical structure to any root levels.
+You can create and manage the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) objects by yourself to display the data in a hierarchical view.
+Create the node hierarchy by adding one or more root nodes to the [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) collection.
+Each `TreeViewNode` can then have more nodes added to its Children collection.
+You can nest tree view nodes to whatever depth you require.

 {% tabs %}
 {% highlight xaml %}